yilinye/Human-versus-AI-painting/README.md

 Run the code in Aesthetic_features.ipynb to compute and save the aesthetic features for painting images.

 ## Visualization
-First, to visualize latent space overview and aesthetic features, install the code in VIS4AI_Art on local machine; you need to have Anaconda python, Node.js and the following python packages installed to run the code
+First, to visualize latent space overview and aesthetic features, install the project in VIS4AI_Art on local machine; you need to have Anaconda python, Node.js and the following python packages installed to run the code
 ```sh
 tensorflow==2.8.0
 numpy==1.21.6